bpicinato/MonArch/README.md

 # Instalation and requisites

+MonArch was developed and tested on Ubuntu distributions.

 We recommend using [Conda](https://docs.conda.io/en/latest/) for installing all MonArch dependencies.
 We provided a `.yml` file in the `misc` directory with all the dependencies.
-Go to the MonArch directory and create the enviroment with the dependencies with:
+Navigate to the MonArch directory and create the enviroment with the dependencies with:
 ```
 conda env create -f misc/monarch.yml
 ```